 - Employees may not leave company property during breaks without a supervisor’s permission

-- Personal use of social media must not interfere with work responsibilities, or
+- Personal use of social media must not interfere with work responsibilities

-- Personal use of social media is only permitted on breaks, or
+- Personal use of social media is only permitted on breaks

 - Personal use of social media strictly prohibited on all company devices

-In your quest to maximize time and productivity, the last thing you want to do is take on an unwieldy project to develop a policy manual.
-Now you can pull everything together in a few easy steps with handbook manager software.
-Choose from more than 100 policies and industry best practices, all reviewed and approved by HR experts and attorneys.
-In less than a day, you can compile a clear, concise and up-to-date employee handbook that meets all federal and state employment laws.
+In your quest to maximize time and productivity, the last thing you want to do is take on the unwieldy project of developing a policy manual.
+Now you can pull everything together in a few easy steps with the web-based Company Policies Smart App.
+It provides recommended policies based on the latest federal and state laws, so there’s never a question as to what to include.